chiomh/CGMV_prestamos/README.md

 This site documents computer programs to replicate the results in this paper.

-### 1. How to obtain the data
+### The MCVL Data

+This paper uses anonymized administrative data from the Muestra Continua de Vidas Laborales (MCVL) with the permission of Spain's Dirección General de Ordenación de la Seguridad Social.
+These data are confidential.
+Therefore, we include and overview and instructions on how to request access to the MCVL.

 There are two versions of the MCVL data: with and without income tax data.
 For the first one it is referred as the MCVL CDF and for the latter as the MCVL SDF.
+We focus on the MCVL CDF here.
+The MCVL CDF data contains anonymized social security, income tax and census records for a 4% random sample of Spanish workers, as well as recipients of pensions and unemployment benefits.

+For more details, plase see the main text.

+### Obtaining the data

-Obtaining the MCVL data requires completing two separated forms, namely:
+Obtaining the MCVL data is simple.
+It requires completing two separated forms, namely:

 1. “Condiciones de utilización” which specify the terms and conditions of use for the MCVL CDF and the MCVL SDF.
 2. “Ficha de usuario” which contains information of: